Saxo Logo

 The funding rate used for calculating the carrying cost is based on the Saxo Offer Financing Rate, plus a markup (350 bps for Classic accounts).

-The broker charges no account or withdrawal fees, but there is a an inactivity fee that is low.
+The broker charges no account, inactivity, or withdrawal fees, but there is a high custody fee.

 Broker